peterhinch/micropython-msgpack/README.md

 In the case of user classes the decorator receives only one arg being the `ext_type` value.
 A global dictionary `custom` is populated: the key is the user class and the value is the `ext_type`.
 (No instance of the user class is created).
+The user class must have a `packb` method and an `unpackb` static method.

 On packing the `builtins` and `custom` dictionaries are used to locate the appropriate packer with its `packb` method.
-To avoid needless instantiation of packers, the value of the `buitins` dict is updated to replace the packer class with a packer instance.
+Packers are never instantiated.

-In both cases a global `packers` dictionary is populated: the key is the `ext_type` and the value is the packer class or user class.
-This is used on unpacking to locate the `unpackb` method.
+In both type of extensions the decorator populates a global `packers` dictionary: the key is the `ext_type` and the value is the packer class or user class.
+This class is used on unpacking to run the `unpackb` static method.

 This mechanism implies that the names of a packer class and the module containing it are arbitrary.

-A packer's `packb` method converts the data, returning a `bytes` instance.
+The `packb` method of a packer or use class converts the data, returning a `bytes` instance.
 It receives the object to be packed and a dict of `.options`, being the keyword args passed to `dump(s)`.

-The `unpackb` staticmethod accepts a `bytes` instance as created by `packb` and an `options` dict containing any options passed to `load(s)`.
+The `unpackb` static method accepts a `bytes` instance as created by `packb` and an `options` dict containing any options passed to `load(s)`.
 It returns an instance of the supported class.

 Typically `packb` and `unpackb` use the `struct` module, but in simple cases they can convert between the supported data type and one natively supported, and use `umsgpack` itself.
-See `mpk_set.py` which converts a `set` to a `list` and /vice versa/.
+See `mpk_set.py` which converts a `set` to a `list` and _vice versa_.

 ## Acknowledgements